 4 SMALL STEPS FOR MANAGING ANXIETY

-Whether you’re dealing with the stress of homeschooling children, feeling stuck at home due to isolation, or feeling worried about the future, managing anxiety is something that many of us now have to do.
+Whether you’re dealing with the stress of homeschooling children, feeling stuck at home due to isolation, or feeling worried about the future, managing and calming anxiety is something that many of us now have to do.
 You’re not alone.
 We’re stronger together.

 Here are 4 small steps you can take today to manage your anxiety.

 “I am anxious and I hate this feeling”.
 Often defending against the feelings increases the anxiety.
 Simply naming it offers a distance; a place to step back and say, I do not like this feeling.

 Make an image that shows your anxiety.
 What shape is it?
 What colour is it?
 How big is it?
 Take some simple crayons, markers or pencils and some paper and focus on the simple art process.
 Even a few minutes can be enough to notice a shift in your perspective.

 2. Identify the sensations in your body. ”My chest is tight and my shoulders are stiff”.

 Take a deep breath and observe what’s happening in your legs, chest, and throat.

 Visualize the tension releasing, even if it feels contrived.
 Draw some shapes and lines that show what it might feel like with the tension fading away from your body.